 Once a month us women we go through discomfort, and sometimes a lot of pain when we get our periods.
-Our hormones change, our boobs get sore, we get more moody and emotional, and often we experience a lot of painful cramps that can make it hard to continue our usual lives.
+Our hormones change, our breasts get sore, we get more moody and emotional, and often we experience a lot of painful cramps that can make it hard to continue our usual lives.

 I used to get very painful period cramps the first day of my cycle, to the point of where I was getting sick to my stomach.
 My go-to remedy was to take a painkiller and have a nap until the numbing kicked in and I would just sleep through those painful hours.
 Many times I had to leave work early because I was just in too much pain.